INO-quantum/FPGA-SoC-experiment-control/labscript-suite/readme.md

-# labscript_FPGA-SoC_device
+# labscript FPGA-SoC device

-python code to implement FPGA-SoC board with labscript-suite
+Python code to implement FPGA-SoC board with labscript-suite

 ## The FPGA-SoC board